nrfconnect/sdk-nrfxlib/nrf_security/doc/adv_backend_config.rst

 SSL Configurations
 ******************

-The :option:`CONFIG_MBEDTLS_SSL_MAX_CONTENT_LEN` Kconfig variable can be used to specify the maximum size for incoming and outgoing mbed TLS I/O buffers.
+The :option:`CONFIG_MBEDTLS_SSL_MAX_CONTENT_LEN` Kconfig variable can be used to specify the maximum size for incoming and outgoing Mbed TLS I/O buffers.
 The default value is 16384 as specified in RFC5246, however if both sides are under your control, this value can safely be reduced under the following conditions:

 * Both sides support the max_fragment_length SSL extension, RFC8449.